-Salt and other solid or liquid deicers can be applied automatically both before a snow event, and after the brush clears a walkway.
+Salt and other solid or liquid (coming soon) deicers can be applied automatically both before a snow event, and after the brush clears a walkway.
 An optional attachment can be easily added to the SnowBot to perform this task.

 Can I know where the robot is operating at all times?

 Yes.
 The SnowBot is in constant contact (using the Internet over a cellular network) with our cloud-based Robot Operations Center (ROC), sending real-time location data and images.
 As a user, you can monitor all your SnowBots via a web browser application that is connected to our ROC.
 This provides a dashboard view of all your SnowBots with the ability to monitor them in real time and view location and job data.
 The dashboard information is also accessible via our mobile app for on-site monitoring.

 Does the SnowBot provide a report when the snow clearing is complete?

 At the end of a task, all the data that was collected by the SnowBot is compiled into a single, timestamped job report.
 This report includes start and stop times, before and after images, weather data, and other useful data.
 All data is cryptographically signed by the SnowBot to ensure data in the report is not fabricated or revised.
 If needed, these reports can be provided to insurance companies or government agencies in the event detailed job report data is needed.